adienanimeesha/test-repo-2/README.md

-# this is used to test git commands
+# this is used to test git commands and familiarizing ourselves with git:D